-3 Symptoms of a Bad Oil Control Valve in Your Vehicle
+3 Bad Oil Control Valve Symptoms

-What is Oil Control Valve?
+What Causes a Faulty Oil Control Valve?

 Oil is almost always the main cause of a VVT solenoid going bad.
 Most often, old oil is the culprit.
 As oil goes through an engine, over time, the combination of heat and small impurities cause the oil to thicken.
 If it goes on long enough before an oil change, the consistency of the engine oil is comparable to sludge.

 Because it’s so thick, it can no longer flow through the valve and literally clogs it up to cause the failure.
 This is yet another reason why regular oil changes are so important.
 In addition, if the engine oil level gets too low, this too can cause the oil control valve to go bad.